larssonhthomas-afk/writebase-docs/docs/009-roadmap.md

 - [ ] AGENTS: Test with "Outline" and add what fields and select to define the whole Agent, and Output.
 - [ ] AGENT-PANE: InlineAgentComments

-- [ ] METADATA-DEFAULT: If "Status", "TAG" are avalible in Airtable they should be set as "On".
+- [ ] METADATA-DEFAULT: If "Status", "TAG" are avalible in Airtable they should be set as "On"
 - [x] NEW DOCUMENT: Only the same Projects as in Workspace.
 Same Sorting.
 - [x] WRITE GOAL: Projects
 - [x] METADATA: Settings don't save in the local file?